FOR IMMEDIATE RELEASE

 The project has generated growing public interest through its mission to provide “a vibrant journey toward healing, unity, and peace through the arts.”
 Renaissance thinker and philosopher Ervin Laszlo, twice nominated for the Nobel Peace Prize, described Choral Tales as “an important and indeed vital project,” adding that “Choral Tales could make a major difference as we strive toward a world we could leave in good conscience to our children, and to the children who will follow.”

 Through a seamless blend of novel music and dance, the Choral Tales Project aspires to foster social justice and peace by engaging the public with compelling stories that help to dissolve biases, promote human unity, encourage a harmonious relationship with nature, and transition to a sustainable mindset.
 The first three productions are based on folk tales from Scotland, China and Tanzania.
-Additional productions to expand the project’s homage to humankind’s broad legacy of melody and movement are currently in the planning stages.
+Many more productions are envisioned as the project adds to its representation of human diversity.
+Plans for the next stage involve tales from the United States, Mexico, India, and possibly the Middle East.

 College and high school teachers and group discussion leaders are invited to visit the “Get Involved” page on the Choral Tales website at choraltales.org, stream the Choral Tales videos and use them as conversation pieces.
 The project’s timely themes for discussion include the oneness of humanity, cultural diversity, transcending prejudices, empowering women globally, caring for the environment and addressing climate change.